Maryland state outlinePicture of a patch of sod in Maryland

 Maryland is a transition zone state and falls in the region higlighted above

 Maryland, with its transition zone climate, prefers a particular set of grasses that relish the a wide range of temperatures.
-The following grasses are the easiest to grow and maintain in Maryland:
+The following sods are the easiest to grow and maintain in Maryland:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in Maryland for residential lawns.